cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 In [1]: import pandas as pd
 ```

-Let us suppose for this example, that the source file is in our computer.
-To import the data with `pd.read_csv`, we have to specify where to find it.
-In the Mac computer where this is prepared, the Qt Console **working directory** is `/Users/miguel` (remember that the magic command `%pwd` provides this information).
-The complete path for the source file is `/Users/miguel/Dropbox/py_course/data/aapl.csv`.
-We can use the **relative path** `Dropbox/py_course/data/aapl.csv` to locate the file.
+Let us suppose, for this example, that the source file is in our computer.
+To import the data with the function `read_csv()`, we have to specify where to find it.
+By default, it will be searched in the **working directory** (remember that the magic command `%pwd` provides this information).
+Assuming that it is in the folder `py_course` of the working directory that we used in lecture PY-09.
+We can then use the **relative path** `py_course/aapl.csv` to locate the file.

-So, in this computer we can import the data from the source file with:
 ```
-In [2]: df = pd.read_csv('Dropbox/py_course/data/aapl.csv')
+In [2]: df = pd.read_csv('py_course/aapl.csv')
 ```

 This creates the data frame `df`.
-To get it in your computer, you have to edit the path to fit the current location of the file.
+If the file is located somewhere else, you have to edit the path to fit the current location of the file.

 ## Exploring the data

 Since nothing has been specified about the index, a `RangeIndex` has been assigned.
-The method `info()` is probably the best weay to start exploring this data frame.
+The report printed by the method `info()` is probably the best weay to start exploring this data frame.

 ```
 In [3]: df.info()